 You are not permitted to sue employers after workplace accidents, so may not receive compensation for non-financial loss like pain and suffering.
 However, third-party non-employers can be sued.

 How Can a South Carolina Lawyer Help After Job Accidents?

 After South Carolina job accidents, attorneys can assist with providing notice of injury to employers, understanding benefits you are eligible for, and making a work injury claim.
 An attorney will also help if benefits are denied, if your employer tries to make you go back to work before full recovery from injuries, or if your employer attempts any retaliation for a work injury claim.
 If you wish to pursue a case against a third party to receive additional monetary compensation, an attorney will help you to explore that option.
-Howell & Christmas, LLC has extensive experience with workers’ compensation claims and with work injury litigation.
+Howell & Christmas has extensive experience with workers’ compensation claims and with work injury litigation.
 Give us a call to get help after your on-the-job accident in South Carolina.